World-Consistent Data Generation for Vision-and-Language Navigation: Experiments

 \subsubsection{Training Scheme}

 In this subsection, we delve into the impact of different settings in the training scheme of VLN agents.
-We first investigate the impact of utilizing our augmented data in different training phases.
-Table~\ref{tab:exp_other_phases} underscores the importance of both phases since adopting the augmented data in the whole training process outperforms others significantly.
-Moreover, compared with the pre-training phase, the SPL value decreases much larger when augmented data is absent in the fine-tuning stage.
-This can be primarily attributed to the fact that our augmented data is specifically designed and organized for VLN tasks, thereby exhibiting enhanced effectiveness during the fine-tuning phase.
-The proxy tasks involved in the pre-training phase, however, lack a strong connection with VLN tasks, substantially limiting the application of these augmented data.
+Firstly, we present the results validating the importance of our augmented data at different training phases in Table~\ref{tab:exp_other_phases}.
+Our results reveal that incorporating augmented data across all phases yields significant improvements over partial usage.
+Specifically, omitting augmented data during the finetuning phase causes higher performance degradation in SPL compared to its exclusion in the pre-training phase (5.9\% vs 3.5\%).
+This is mainly because proxy tasks involved in the pre-training phase lack a strong connection with VLN tasks while our augmented data is specifically designed and organized for navigation purposes.
+Consequently, the fine-tuning phase benefits more from our augmentation.
 Secondly, we explore the impact of data scales by randomly fetching a given number of generated trajectories for training.
 As shown in Table~\ref{tab:trajectory_number}, the SR and SPL performance demonstrate a sustained increase as the scale of trajectories expands since the number exceeds $1000$.
-Note that the increase the increase does not plateau even when the number of trajectories exceeds 4,676, which is the total number of trajectories in the R2R dataset.
-This observation highlights the substantial potential of WCGEN, suggesting that additional advancement could be realized with further scaling.
+Note that the increase does not plateau even when the number of trajectories exceeds 4,676, which is the total number of trajectories in the R2R dataset.
+This observation highlights the substantial potential of our approach, suggesting that additional advancement could be realized with further scaling.